 Video of the Day

-Many people envy the thyroid body type for their active thyroids and fast metabolisms, which allow them to eat whatever they want without weight gain.
+According to Abravenal Many people envy the thyroid body type for their active thyroids and fast metabolisms, which allow them to eat whatever they want without weight gain.
 Their overindulgence, warns Abravenal, catches up to them when they reach their 20s and 30s.
-An addiction to candy, starches, soda and coffee is their downfall.
-Thyroid body types suffer from thyroid overstimulation, which leads to a cycle of exhaustion and imbalance.
+Reliance on candy, starches, soda and coffee is their downfall.
+Thyroid body types experience thyroid overstimulation, which leads to a cycle of exhaustion and imbalance.
 Controlling sweet cravings at an early age may prevent future weight gain.

 Thyroid body types have a seemingly high energy and endurance level, but they do experience fatigue.
 Instead of resting, the thyroid body type uses sweets or caffeine for quick energy bursts.
 Recognizing fatigue is the first step to controlling weight.
 Instead of running downstairs for a candy bar or an energy drink when you want to extend your two hour workout, go home and take a nap or get a massage.
 Abravenal believes that thyroid body types tend to emphasize aerobic exercise, but do not perform adequate resistance training exercise.
 He suggests three weekly weight training workouts.
 The added muscle, says Adravenal, will rev up your metabolic rate and assist with weight loss.